 As for the arguments concerning the other 6.5 cartridges—and I have experience with them all—they, too, don’t hold up.
 Since these are technical arguments—mostly concerning the ability of those cartridges to drive a given bullet faster—it requires a technical rebuttal.

-The sum of all these details is why you see the 6.5 Creedmoor winning matches, and why the other 6.5s don’t.
+The sum of all these details is why the 6.5 Creedmoor winning matches, and why the other 6.5s don’t.

 Do these advantages translate into better performance on game?
 In most cases, no. When the shots aren’t challenging, then there’s not meaningful difference.
 But in those cases where the shots are longer and you need every bit of accuracy your rifle and cartridge can muster, then, yes, the 6.5 Creed excels and in my mind is the best deer hunting caliber of the modern era.